kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 electrical current leakage paths.
 As far as avoiding radiated electrical noise, maintain adequate distance from flourscent and neon lighting and any other source of noise you discover.

-Note: According to Mr. Backster, the plant under test must have already become "acclimated" to the person performing the primary perception procedures for the phenomenon to be observable.
-Take that to mean what you will.
-I believe it means you'll need to spend some time initially watering the plant or otherwise caring for it before you can expect significant results from this project.
-Until I'm shown wrong, I'm fairly certain that hostile or hurtful sentiments toward the plant are counter-productive to sustained acclimation, Mythbusters!

 For those who have to ask the cost of the electronics parts (I happen to be in that category myself) you will be interested to know that I bought the TTGO XI (WeMos XI) for about $1.65 US and the ADS1115 for about $1.73 US (HINT: I actually ordered the lower-resolution ADS1015 b/c it sells for less, but instead received the ADS1115 that is marked with both part numbers.
 Look at